As an Amazon Associate I earn from qualifying purchases.

 Chocolate on chocolate on chocolate.
 There is no shortage of it in this recipe, and I am certain you’re going to enjoy having your brownie in cookie form.

-- In a large saucepan over low heat, melt the butter, chopped unsweetened baking chocolate, and 1 and 1/2 cups of the semi-sweet chocolate chips.
+- In a medium size saucepan over low heat, melt the butter, chopped unsweetened baking chocolate, and 4 ounces (about ¾ cup) of the semi-sweet chocolate chips.
 Stir constantly until mixture has melted completely.
 Allow to cool to room temperature (about 30 minutes).

-- Combine flour, baking powder, and salt in a small bowl.
+- Whisk together the flour, baking powder, and salt in a small bowl.
 Set aside.